GregoryDzej/First_NCA_Analysis/README.md

 ## Contact Information:
-This repository is maintained by Grzegorz Sterkowski .
+This repository is maintained by Grzegorz Sterkowski.
 Please feel free to reach out with any questions, feedback, or issues.

 ### Author: grzegorzsterkowski@gmail.com